 The process for installing backsplash tile using adhesive tile mats is fairly straightforward.
 Unroll the adhesive mat and cut it to fit the backsplash space, using utility scissors or a utility knife.
-Remove the protective film from one side and stick the mat from the wall, pressing and smoothing the surface to achieve a good bond.
+Remove the protective film from one side and stick the mat to the wall, pressing and smoothing the surface to achieve a good bond.
 Then, peel away the outer protective film and begin installing the tile.

 The actual tile application is much the same as for thin-set adhesive installation, but with adhesive mats you don't have to hurry the installation due to fear that that thin-set adhesive will dry.
 Nor do you have to worry about tiles sliding on the walls; they generally stick exactly where you press them against the mat.
 As with any tile installation, you do need to use spacers to maintain uniform joints between tiles.

 Grouting the tile is done exactly the same as for any other ceramic tile installation.

 Adhesive tile mats are very well-suited for DIY installation.
 In fact, they are better suited for DIYers than for pros, who generally avoid this product due to concerns about call-backs to repair failed tile jobs.

 Top Brands of Adhesive Tile Mat